JeroenDeDauw/JsonDumpReader/README.md

 ## Installation

-To add this package as a local, per-project dependency to your project, simply add a dependency on `jeroen/json-dump-reader` to your project's `composer.json` file.
+To use the JsonDumpReader library in your project, simply add a dependency on `jeroen/json-dump-reader` to your project's `composer.json` file.
 Here is a minimal example of a `composer.json` file that just defines a dependency on JsonDumpReader 1.x:

 ```json
 {